 #5.
 Ensure you have an exclusive arrangement

 In states that have just recently come online, often times the local government restricts the number of business licenses.
-In these markets, business owners should ask their consultant whether he has relationships with other licensed businesses – or with those that are seeking licenses in your city.
+In these markets, business owners should ask their consultant whether he or she has relationships with other licensed businesses – or with those that are seeking licenses in your city.
 Again, a consultant with relationships in a finite market can quickly develop conflicts of interest with these businesses.
 They can also spread themselves too thin.

 #6.
 Make sure they have post permit support

-As new states come online with MMJ laws, consultants from existing markets look to them for new business.
+As new states come online with updated cannabis laws, consultants from existing markets look to them for new business.
 This is not a bad thing; consultants who have navigated laws in California and Colorado can also accomplish this elsewhere.
-But since the consultant/client relationship can have a tremendous impact on the overall health of business, it’s often best to side with a client who is able to meet in person.
+But since the consultant/client relationship can have a tremendous impact on the overall health of the business, it’s often best to side with a client who is able to meet in person.

-This should not be a deal-breaker if you’re dealing with veteran consultants who are based in other states; many have opened satellite offices in states that have recently come online, but in general a consultant should be willing to invest face time with his clients.
+This should not be a deal-breaker if you’re dealing with veteran consultants who are based in other states; many have opened satellite offices in states that have recently come online, but in general, a consultant should be willing to invest face time with his clients.

 Passion and drive are key components in the cannabis industry, without which most will not find success.
 Having a strategic cannabis consultant that understands first hand that blood, sweat, and tears go into every single step of the process is integral.
 Sara has the drive, the passion, and has a highly-sought after knowledge of local markets.
 Her experience as a cannabis consultant and educator, combined with her background in creatively driven marketing campaigns, has helped to spread a vision of wellness throughout the medical marijuana industry.